-If nothing is working, and you feel prey to constant feelings of worthlessness or self-hatred, find a good therapist, who can help you challenge any deep-seated negative beliefs about yourself.
+If nothing is working, and you fall prey to constant feelings of worthlessness or self-hatred, find a good therapist, who can help you challenge any deep-seated negative beliefs about yourself.
 Yes, therapy involves time, money, and work, but it's worth it to improve your self-confidence.
 There’s a lot of truth in this quote by Maxwell Maltz: “Low self-esteem is like driving through life with your hand-brake on.”

-Facebook image: mavo/Shutterstock
+Facebook/LinkedIn image: mavo/Shutterstock

 McGonigal, K. (2012).
 The Willpower Instinct.
 (NY: Avery), p.
 148.